sesoline/Attendances-v1.10/README.md

 - take descriptor using the photo of the student
 - asign descriptor to each student
 - give an option to add new descriptors to students without photo

+bug
+- salon repetido no borra el search box

+Questions
+- Is it bad idea delete registers to save the save ones? (classrooms controller update student_classrooms)